neuertlab/TrueSpot-ReferenceData/Documentation.md

 ### 500 Yeast Time-Course Mimicking Images (simytc)
 The simytc set consists of 250 images generated with parameters to attempt to mimic the CY5 channel in the experimental yeast time course images (this set is suffixed CY5L), and 250 images meant to mimic the TMR channel of the time course (suffixed TMRL).
 These images were generated with `scripts/Sim Image Generation/simfish_wrapper_4.py` and imported with `test_importsimytc_230330.m`.
 The import script applied two filters to the output TIF images (leaving the unprocessed versions in the MAT files).
 The first filter was meant to simulate a common effect seen in experimental images where the center of a given slice is slightly brighter than the edges.
 The second filter blurred z slices near the ends of the stack to randomized degrees to replicate another effect seen in experimental images.

+### 500 Simulated True Negatives (simneg)
+A set of 500 "true negative" 512x512x16 simulated images was generated using the `scripts/Sim Image Generation/simfish_wrapper_neg.py` script, in a similar fashion to the other large simulated image batches.
+These images were generated with no spots/signal at all.
+Background base level and variation was randomized.
+TIF conversion/parameter import was done using `test_importsimneg_231018.m`, a derivative of `test_importsimytc_230330.m`.
+Because it came from the simytc script, the same edge darkening and extreme z blurring filters were applied.
+Simulation parameters were saved in the resulting mat files, but as there were no true positive spots, there are no ground truth keys.

 ## Tool Running
 This section describes how the four tools were run.